 8. Deadpool actor Ryan Reynolds had to write every single one of his character’s lines in X-Men Origins: Wolverine himself, as the finished script just called for the Wade Wilson to show up and talk fast.

 9. Before Anthony Hopkins was cast in Thor, Marvel Studios offered the part of Odin to Mel Gibson, who would decline it.

-10. The late Robin Williams wanted to play a role in the Harry Potter Film series, with Warner Bros. even pushing producers to cast the comedian as Hagrid, but J.K.
+10. The late Robin Williams wanted to play a role in the Harry Potter Film series, with Warner Bros. even pushing producers to cast as Hagrid, but J.K.
 Rowling nixed the idea.

 Shaquille O'Neal reportedly begged for a role in the first X-Men film but was ignored by the filmmakers.